What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Monday 2nd March: Spirited Away

-One of many latest Studio Ghibli films to arrive on Netflix, Spirited Away tells the story of a younger lady who enters an deserted amusement park whereas accompanying her mother and father on a household outing, and finds herself transported to a fantastical world managed by two witches, the place she should observe the principles if she is ever to return dwelling.
+One of many latest Studio Ghibli films to arrive on Netflix, Spirited Away tells the story of a younger lady who enters an deserted amusement park whereas accompanying her mother and father on a household outing, and finds herself transported to a fantastical world managed by two witches, the place she should comply with the foundations if she is ever to return dwelling.
 Watch on Netflix

 Sunday 1st March: Pokémon: Mewtwo Strikes Again Evolution